|Trim Size / Pages||9 x 6 in / 120|

 Francisco de Goya is considered one of the most important Spanish painters of the late eighteenth and early nineteenth centuries, last of the Greats and first of the modernists.
 But his sumptuous images stemmed from a mind in torment, especially later in his life.

 Goya: The Terrible Sublime is a graphic novel inspired by Goya’s life, in particular focusing on his final years, as he struggles with assorted physical ailments that threaten to take his mind, as well.
-Recovering from a serious illness in Cadiz, Spain, which has left him deaf, Goya suffers from terrible headaches, high fevers, and hallucinations, beset by visions of death that will become all too real with the advent of the Spanish War of Independence.
-Still, the monsters in his delusions are not real—but his friend Asensio Julia is, and he belongs to another world.
+Recovering from a serious illness in Cadiz, Spain, which has left him deaf, Goya suffers from terrible headaches, high fevers, and hallucinations.
+Still, the monsters in his delusions are not real—but his friend Asensio Julià is, and he belongs to another world.

-From the mind of the terror master El Torres and the art of Fran Galán comes a terrifying story that brings readers into the artist’s world of madness and dark paintings, a historical miasma populated by recognizable figures like Manuel Godoy and the Duchess of Alba and swathed in an aesthetic of cobweb-shrouded palaces and beautiful grotesques living in the shadows.
-This unique graphic novel tells a horror story, melding the artist’s unique style and vision with the story of a man plagued by unreality.
-Yet even as the artist faces dreadful images of witchcraft and pure evil, he knows that he must not fall into what lurks beyond the dream of reason.
+From the mind of the terror master El Torres and the art of Fran Galán comes a terrifying story that brings readers into the artist’s world of madness and dark paintings, a historical miasma populated by recognizable figures and swathed in an aesthetic of beautiful grotesques living in the shadows.
+And even as the artist faces dreadful images of witchcraft and pure evil, he knows that he must not fall into what lurks beyond the dream of reason.

 El Torres is one of the most prolific Spanish writers of recent years.
 His work has been published in several countries, most recently in the US by Image Comics, IDW, and by his own company, Amigo Comics.
 His success with horror comics, such as The Veil, The Forest of Suicides, and Nancy in Hell, has earned him the label of "Master of Terror."
 He is also the creator of Bribones and The Ghost of Gaudí, for which he received the Best Writer Award at the Madrid Comic Fair 2015 and the prize for Best National Work at the Barcelona Comic Fair 2016.
 In 2017, he received the award for Best National Writer at the Heroes Comic Con Madrid.
 He lives in Málaga, Spain.